ImExtraPolite3/Canal-Street-Marker-homepage-recreation/README.md

-# Canal-Street-Marker-homepage-recreation
+# Canal-Street-Marker-homepage-clone

-In this project I will attempt to recreate the Canal Street Marker homepage.
+Clone of the the Canal Street Marker homepage.